IBM/IBM-Z-zOS/zOS-Workflow/zOS V2.4 Upgrade Workflow/readme.md

 We welcome any contributions or feedback on anything you find.
 Keep in mind, there are no warranties for any of the files or contributions that you find here.
 This is a z/OS community that is sharing with others and it is expected that you review what you are using in your environment.
 This tool is not supported by the IBM Service organization, but rather by the tool owner on a best-can-do basis.

-Please report any problems, suggestions, or comments to zosmig@us.ibm.com .
+Report any problems, suggestions, or comments to zosmig@us.ibm.com.